Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 We see that after construction, `GLTransform` is initialized as the identity transform.
 No matter the current state of the transform, we can reset it back to this identity matrix by calling [`reset!`](@ref).

-`GLTransform` has many common spatial transform already available as convenient functions, which means we rarely have to modify its values manually.
+`GLTransform` has many common spatial transforms already available as convenient functions, which means we rarely have to modify its values manually.

-It provides the following transformations, which behave identical to those familiar from linear algebra:
+It provides the following transformations, which behave identically to those familiar from linear algebra:

 + [`translate!`](@ref), translates in 3D space
 + [`scale!`](@ref), scales along the x- and y-axis
 + [`rotate!`](@ref), rotates around a point in 3D space

 We can combine two transforms using [`combine_with`](@ref).
-If we wish to apply the transfrom CPU-side to a `Vector2f` or `Vector3f`, we can use [`apply_to`](@ref).
+If we wish to apply the transform CPU-side to a `Vector2f` or `Vector3f`, we can use [`apply_to`](@ref).

 While we could apply the transform to each vertex of a `Shape` manually, then render the shape, it is much more performant to do this kind of math GPU-side.
-By registering the transform with a `RenderTask`, the transform will be forwarded to the vertex shaders, which is then applied to the shapes vertices automatically:
+By registering the transform with a `RenderTask`, the transform will be forwarded to the vertex shaders, which is then applied to the shape's vertices automatically:

 ```julia
 shape = Shape()